LATERI-hub/Prefilled-SniCord2022/README.md

 - claims izzi lottery (on/off)
 - claims izzi hourly (on/off)
 - does izzi battle all (on/off) every hour
+- notifies you if you catch a valuable card (you can configure what the valuable card is in notifications.json )
 ___
 ## Get the sniper
 - Download the codes as zip file or,